JoeGuzikowski/ReplyAll/README.md

 Hi!

-This is ReplyAll, basically a clone of a Reddit post with threaded comments.
+This is ReplyAll, a clone of a Reddit post with threaded comments.
 This was created with NodeJS/Express, mongoDB, and EJS.

+<em> Technologies Used </em>
 <ul>
-Technologies Used
     <li> body-parser: ^1.18.3,</li>
     <li> connect-flash: ^0.1.1,  </li>
     <li> ejs: ^2.6.1, </li>